Beyond the border: A North Korean defector’s journey to freedom

 |0

-This work, Beyond the border: A North Korean defector’s journey to freedom, by Jeremy Buddemeier, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Beyond the border: A North Korean defector’s journey to freedom, by PFC Seu Chan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 No keywords found.

-Note: Editor’s Note: Lee’s story has been chronicled in a critically acclaimed 2023 documentary “Beyond Utopia,” which will be played at USAG Humphreys’ Family Theater, June 18 at 2 p.m.